planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Presenter notes
 ---------------

-Click Save to commit the change.
+Click Apply to commit the change.

-Verify the change by going to the layer's Layer Preview page.
+Verify the change by going to Layer Preview tab.
 Zoom in the see the behavior change based on zoom level.

 Repeat the above steps for the earth:countries and earth:ocean layers, associating each with the appropriate uploaded style (Countries and Ocean respectively).
 View each result in the Layer Preview.